Ryan Longwell: Minnesota Vikings

 Longwell signed a free agent contract with the Vikings in the 2006 offseason.
 In his second game with the Minnesota Vikings, Longwell had one of the best performances of his career.
 He was responsible for all 16 of the Vikings points in a 16–13 win over the Carolina Panthers, kicking three field goals (including the game-winning field goal in overtime) and throwing a 16-yard touchdown pass on a fake field goal play in the fourth quarter.
 In the 2008 season finale against the New York Giants, he kicked a 50-yard field goal as time expired to help the Vikings clinch the division in a 20–19 victory.

 During the 2010 offseason, Longwell, a close friend of Brett Favre, became a sort of unofficial spokesman for Favre, as the media frequently questioned him on whether Favre would return to the Vikings or retire.
 When Longwell picked Favre up at the airport in Minnesota on August 17, 2010, TV station helicopters followed Longwell's SUV all the way to Vikings headquarters.
 In 2018, he was inducted into the Green Bay Packers Hall of Fame.

 Seattle Seahawks and retirement

 On January 8, 2013, Longwell was signed by the Seattle Seahawks after Steven Hauschka suffered a calf injury.
+He kicked four extra points (with no field goal attempts) in the Divisional Round loss to Atlanta.
 On August 12, 2013, the Green Bay Packers announced that Longwell would retire as a Packer.